Vaudreuil–Hudson line

 Vaudreuil–Hudson (also designated line 11, formerly known as Dorion–Rigaud) is a commuter rail service in Greater Montreal, Quebec.
-It is operated by Exo, the organization that operates the commuter rail network across this region.
+It is operated by Exo, the organization that operates the commuter rail network in Greater Montreal.

 The Vaudreuil–Hudson line was originally established in 1887 as a Canadian Pacific Railway (CPR) passenger service known as the CP Lakeshore West line.
-It was transferred to Société de transport de Montréal (STCUM) on October 1, 1982.
+It was transferred to Société de transport de Montréal (STCUM) on 1 October 1982.
 It was refurbished between 1982 and 1990.
-On January 1, 1996, it was transferred to Exo's predecessor agency, the Agence Métropolitaine de transport (AMT).
-Exo assumed current operation of the line upon its establishment on June 1, 2017.
+On 1 January 1996, it was transferred to Exo's predecessor agency, the Agence Métropolitaine de transport (AMT).
+Exo assumed current operation of the line upon its establishment on 1 June 2017.

 There are 13 inbound and 14 outbound departures each weekday.

 Overview

 This line links the Lucien-L'Allier station in downtown Montreal with Hudson to the west of the Island of Montreal.
 With the completion of the Intermodal station in Vaudreuil, most trains that used to terminate in Dorion, now terminate in Vaudreuil.

 The line offers frequent peak-hour service (roughly every 15–20 minutes) to or from Vaudreuil.
 Outside of rush hours, service is approximately every two to three hours.
 On weekends, service is approximately every five hours.
 There are three weekday round trips from the Hudson terminus.
 All other trains start or ends in Vaudreuil, except for the train that short-turns in Beaconsfield.
 This is the only line in Montreal to offer semi-express service; reverse peak trains do not stop at certain smaller stations.

 The trains are owned and managed by the Réseau de transport métropolitain, and operated by Alstom's Transportation division (formerly Bombardier Transportation).